“Fate is shaped half by expectation, half by inattention.” – Amy Tan

 At the age of 19, Griffin Reinert joined his fellow Allentonians in fighting to preserve America’s Union by enrolling and mustering in for military service on 21 December 1863 at Norristown, Montgomery County, Pennsylvania as a Private with Co.
 F, 47th Regiment, Pennsylvania Volunteer Infantry.
 Military records at the time described him as being a 21-year-old, 5’ 5 ½“ tall shoemaker with light hair, gray eyes and a fair complexion who was a native of Lehigh County.

-* Note: The discrepancies between his real and reported ages could simply have been due to clerical errors since variations on the spelling of his given name and surname also appear in military records and newspaper accounts of his life ( Griff and Griffin vs. Griffith; Reinert vs. Reinhard and Reinhart), or might have been due to Griffin’s decision to inflate his age, a common occurrence with Civil War-era teenagers who lied about their age in order to be accepted into military service.
+* Note: The discrepancies between his real and reported ages could simply have been due to clerical errors since variations on the spelling of his given name and surname also appear in military records and newspaper accounts of his life (Griff and Griffin vs. Griffith; Reinert vs. Reinhard and Reinhart), or might have been due to Griffin’s decision to inflate his age, a common occurrence with Civil War-era teenagers who lied about their respective ages in order to be accepted into military service.

 Joining a unit that had already been bloodied in battle and tested by the hardships of long marches and the ever-present foe of disease, the newly minted Private Griff Reinert connected with his regiment on 28 January 1864.
 Although he could not have known it at the time, he was about to make history with his fellow 47th Pennsylvanians.